iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 keytool -exportcert -list -v -alias <your-key-name> -keystore <path-to-production-keystore>
 ```

-Enter the password, by default for "debug.keystore is "android".
-Copy SHA1 value and paste into Android app field.
+Enter the password, by default for "debug.keystore" is "android".
+Copy SHA1 value and paste into signing certifiacte fingerprint field.

+#### Step 11 Summary

+With all the added source code in place, the app is quite complete, including "Login With X" for wide user acceptance.

 ## END